2i2c-org/team-compass/administration/invoices.md

 As new grants come in, CS&S and our team work together to allocate team members' time across grants.
 You will receive instructions from CS&S when you first start sending invoices and at any point when grant allocations need to change.

+Please use both the grant code and grant name on your invoices.
+CS&S will typically give you both those pieces of information.